 One thing I do know: if you want to imagine David Lynch's acting in this LOUIE episode without seeing it, know that he was either consciously or unconsciously channeling the Weenie King (Robert Dudley) in PALM BEACH STORY! (in video below, FF to about halfway through).

-So what Dahl is driving at in LOUIE is that hosting a show with millions of viewers is a matter of surrendering to a kind of mass hypnosis common denominator existence, like AVATAR in reverse.
-All your rough edges must be sanded away because you are being welcomed to the machine where after the cigar you are reduced to ones and zeros and sent across vast cable distances and there is no place for modern slacker t-shirts and jeans when the men you have to impress still consider poodle skirts the height of sexy, as Lynch clearly does in MULHOLLAND DR.
+So what Dahl is driving at in LOUIE is that hosting a show (especially on CBS) with tens of millions of viewers is a matter of surrendering to a kind of mass hypnosis common denominator existence, like AVATAR in reverse.
+All your rough edges must be sanded away because you are being welcomed to the machine of non-specific demographic catch-all appeal, where you are reduced to ones and zeros and sent across vast cable distances and there is no place for modern slacker t-shirts and jeans when the men you have to impress still consider poodle skirts the height of sexy, as Lynch clearly does in MULHOLLAND DR.

 Louie's TV talk show guest appearances reveal he's funny and perceptive and on point, so why not give us some of that guy, don't we--and Dahl--deserve it, in this season?
 LOUIE is still brilliant as a show, but as a character--as a semi-fictional version of himself--he's stagnating through a kind of dopey everyman cluelessness.
 Compare him to Seinfeld or Larry David who both kept their intellect as fictional versions of themselves on their shows and Louie is found wanting.
 He finds his comedy lately by breaking simple rules of common sense and intrinsic understanding of how to avoid unpleasant situations.
 An earlier episode found him sticking around a Florida hotel after already saying good-bye to the cool friend he made, never imagining it won't be awkward or pointless; calling the cops to find his lost daughter rather than checking her closet, where she goes to read all the time; agreeing to babysit some skeevy kid who likes to throw other people's stuff out the window (and other things too gross to mention); agreeing to help a truly insane woman on a trip to the brutal, soul-crushing, waking nightmare known as IKEA, then declining her proffered fellatio payment; accepting a fellatio offer from a drunken insane truck driver lady but not reciprocating; buying a motorcycle on a whim without a clue how to drive it, then crashing with nothing but a blank shrug as an apology to the lady stuck watching your kids; letting rival comedians (Chris Rock, Jay Leno) know he might replace Letterman leaving when he signed a confidentiality agreement not to tell anyone.
 No one this self-sabotaging and dumb could make it as far as Louie has, even the scaled down fame within the show.
 He'd never make it one week on the road with his helpless schmuck schtick, they'd beat the tar out of him in the parking lot, with good reason.
 They'd be doing him a favor, like Dahl is by having beat up in the gym.